biicode/docs/c++/examples/sqlite.rst

 		NUMBER = 1

 		Closed database successfully

-Any doubts?
-Do not hesitate to `contact us <http://web.biicode.com/contact-us/>`_ visit our `forum <http://forum.biicode.com/>`_ and feel free to ask any questions.

 SQLite++ Wrapper
 ^^^^^^^^^^^^^^^^
 The following example how-to use the SQLite++ wrapper.
-You can find this example in `the biicode SQLite samples block <http://www.biicode.com/examples/sqlite>`_ .
+You can find this example in `the biicode SQLite samples block <http://www.biicode.com/examples/sqlite>`_.

 **main.cpp**